 You can appeal to have your home put into a lower valuation band, but only in certain situations.

 Please note that council tax bands are based on property values as at 1 April 1991.
 Recent purchase prices therefore are not necessarily the best evidence.
-Rebanding will not take place if the increase or reduction in value is relatively small and is not enough to move the property to another band.
+Rebanding will not take place if the increase or reduction in value is relatively small and is not enough to move the dwelling to another band.

 If you wish to make an appeal you should write to the Valuation Office Agency, not to Portsmouth City Council.
 The address is as follows: